Sumcheck-based delegation of quantum computing to rational server: Conclusion

-[{\bf Protocol 3}] \begin{enumerate} \item For a given {\sf BQP} language $L$ and an instance $x$, the rational server sends $b\in\{0,1\}$ to the client. \item If $b=1$, the client and the server simulate $\pi'_L$ for the language $L$ and the instance $x$; otherwise, they simulate $\pi'_{\bar{L}}$ for the complement $\bar{L}$ and the instance $x$. \item The client pays reward $R=1$ to the server if the simulated verifier accepts.
+[{\bf Protocol 3}]\\ This protocol depends on the instance size $|x|$ and the interaction $\pi'_L$. \begin{enumerate} \item For a given {\sf BQP} language $L$ and an instance $x$, the rational server sends $b\in\{0,1\}$ to the client. \item If $b=1$, the client and server simulate $\pi'_L$ for the language $L$ and instance $x$; otherwise, they simulate $\pi'_{\bar{L}}$ for the complement $\bar{L}$ and the instance $x$. \item The client pays reward $R=1$ to the server if the simulated verifier accepts.
 On other hand, if the simulated verifier rejects, the client pays $R=0$. \item The client concludes $x\in L$ if $b=1$; otherwise, the client concludes $x\notin L$. \end{enumerate} Note that since {\sf BQP} is closed under complement, $\pi'_{\bar{L}}$ exists for the complement $\bar{L}$.
 Furthermore, since Mahadev's interactive argument system is a constant-round protocol, Protocol 3 is also a constant-round one.

 For clarity, we remark that the above constructed rational delegated quantum computing protocol does not work if the server's computational ability is unbounded.
-This comes from the definition of the interactive argument system, in which if the malicious prover's computational ability is unbounded, the malicious prover may be able to make the verifier conclude YES with a high probability when the correct answer is NO.
+This comes from the definition of the interactive argument system--if the malicious prover's computational ability is unbounded, the malicious prover may be able to make the verifier conclude YES with a high probability when the correct answer is NO.

 From the proof of Theorem~\ref{multiconstant}, we know that the reward gap is exponentially close to the completeness-soundness gap.
 Since Mahadev's interactive argument system has a constant completeness-soundness gap, the reward gap of Protocol 3 is constant.
-Furthermore, since the completeness parameter $c'$ is negligibly close to one in Mahadev's interactive argument system, Protocol 3 also satisfies the first three conditions 1--3 mentioned in Sec.~\ref{I}.
-Note that a function $f(x)$ is called negligible if $f(x)\le 1/p(x)$ holds for any polynomial function $p(x)$ and all sufficiently large $x$.
+Furthermore, since the completeness parameter $c'$ is negligibly close to one in Mahadev's interactive argument system, Protocol 3 also satisfies conditions 1--3 mentioned in Sec.~\ref{I}.

 We here again note that in the LWE-based rational delegated quantum computing protocol, elements in the set $S_{\rm incorrect}$ are restricted to strategies that can be performed by a polynomial-time quantum server.
 On the other hand, in other rational protocols presented in this paper, such a restriction is not necessary.